F4JTV/CPyS-891/README.md

 ## 3) Dev plan :

-- this script is still in developpement, for now, only the Menu of the FT-891 is implemented.
+This script is still in developpement, for now, only the Menu of the FT-891 is implemented.

-TODO:
 - Menu -> done
 - Functions
-- Memory -> in progress
+- Memory -> got to contact Yaesu for getting Memory
 - Reset the rig to default config -> done
+- Save config files -> done
-- Save and open config files
+- open config files -> in progress
 - Presets for quick config
 - About
 - Documentation

+___

 ## 4) Thanks to contributors for there work and ideas:
 PA2EON